Page updated 15 Aug 2014

 The Treasury's Role

 The board of directors of an SOE are accountable to the shareholding Ministers for the performance of that SOE (each SOE has two shareholding Ministers - one is the Minister of Finance and the other is the relevant portfolio Minister).
-The Crown Ownership Monitoring Unit (COMU) is a unit within the Treasury and provides shareholding Ministers with advice on the performance of the SOE.
+The Commercial Operations group within the Treasury and provides shareholding Ministers with advice on the performance of the SOE.
 The Treasury also provides advice to the Ministers of Finance as a shareholding Minister.

 More detailed information the activities of SOEs can be found in the Statement of Corporate Intent and Annual Report for each SOE which should be available on their respective websites.